Flexible Low-Rank Statistical Modeling with Side Information: Introduction

-A few authors have considered replacing the nuclear norm with the generalized nuclear norm as in \eqref{eqnGenNucNorm1}.
-Notably \citet{salakhutdinov2010collaborative} advocate a special case of \eqref{eqnGenNucNorm1} with diagonal $P$ and $Q$, and \citet{angst2011generalized} apply the generalized nuclear norm to the structure-from-motion problem in computer vision. \citet{abernethy2009new} frame collaborative filtering in very general terms of estimating compact linear operators in Hilbert space.
-Their proposals for regularizing $\Theta$ overlap in part with ours but they do not address the relationship with Bayesian MAP estimation or discuss scalable computation, two central elements of our work.
+for positive semidefinite matrices $P$ and $Q$.
+We can interpret $P$ and $Q$ in~Problem~\eqref{eq:genNuc} as modulating the degree of $\ell_2$ penalization for $U$ and $V$ respectively, by penalizing some directions more than others.
+For example, if $X\in\R^{n\times d}$ is a matrix of features for the rows then we might use $P= \mathbb{I}-\Pi_X$ (where, $\mathbb{I}$ is the identity matrix) so that the component of $\Theta$ explained by $X$ is unpenalized (see Section~\ref{sec:modelNuc}).

-The relationship between standard nuclear norm penalization in \eqref{eqnNucNorm1} and Gaussian priors on latent variables has been discussed in \citet{salakhutdinov2008probabilistic,angst2011generalized,menon2010log} and elsewhere, but we have not encountered discussion of the connection between hierarchical models such as \eqref{eqnBigModel} and \eqref{eqnGenNucNorm1}.
+Several other authors have proposed interesting specific applications of the generalized nuclear norm--\cite{salakhutdinov2010collaborative} advocate a special case of Problem~\eqref{eq:genNuc} with diagonal $P$ and $Q$, and \citet{angst2011generalized} apply the generalized nuclear norm to the structure-from-motion problem in computer vision. \citet{abernethy2009new} frame collaborative filtering in very general terms of estimating compact linear operators in Hilbert space.
+Their proposals for regularizing $\Theta$ have the most overlap with ours but with less focus on scalable computation.